knowler/host-layerable-shadow-roots/polyfill.md

 One idea to help with the complications created by CSS Nesting is to take an inventory of the relevant elements in a shadow root prior to use as a guide for whether to traverse into nested styles to look for nested `@layer` rules.
-That has some limitations on it’s own, namely that a shadow root can have elements added to it after the fact.
+That has some limitations on its own, namely that a shadow root can have elements added to it after the fact.
 Also, complex selectors can create a false negative about whether it’s worth traversing into a nest.